ANCONA DUCKS:

 Duck - Hardy, All Purpose Domestic Waterfowl

-like staying close to home.
-They are calm, and if handled when young are friendly
+and like staying close to home.
+They are calm, and if handled when young

-each year.
-Our Ancona ducks lay off-white eggs.
-Their eggs are larger than chicken
+few lay green eggs.
+Their eggs are larger than chicken eggs.

-Christmas dinner and were very happy with it.
-They are a great dual purpose
+for Christmas dinner and were very happy with it.
+They are a great dual

 Ancona Ducks are robust and capable of enduring hard conditions.
 They adapt

-healthier they will be.)
-They are good foragers even being able to eat banana
+the healthier they will be.)
+They are good foragers even being able to eat

-slugs (a large land slug) and other unwanted garden pests.
-They like greens
+banana slugs (a large land slug) and other unwanted garden pests.
+They like

-provide some protection against predators such as dogs.
-An outer perimeter fence
+to provide some protection against predators such as dogs.
+An outer perimeter

-them apart.
+keeping them apart.
 They get along fine.
-They lay their eggs in the same nest boxes
+They lay their eggs in the same

-as the chickens.
-During the day the ducks forage together as a group.
+nest boxes as the chickens.
+During the day the ducks forage together as

-The first 3 photos are 2 drakes and 2 hens.
+The top photo is 2 drakes and 2 hens.
 The drakes are bigger.
 Drakes also

 have a curl at the end of their tail.
-You can see a curled tail in the second
+Then 2 ducklings.
+One is a Tricolor.

 Ancona Breed